 Other manifestations include attention-deficit-hyperactivity disorder, obsessive-compulsive disorder, poor impulse control, and other behavioral problems.
 Symptoms vary significantly from one patient to another, and the tics are often not the most disabling features of this condition.

-While the mechanism of Tourette syndrome remains unknown, research suggests that it is an inherited, developmental disorder of neurotransmission.
+While the mechanism of Tourette Syndrome remains unknown, research suggests that it is an inherited, developmental disorder of neurotransmission.
 This disorder affects approximately 1% of the population, and is 5 times more common in males.
 Symptoms range in severity from annoying to disabling.

-A significant body of scientific evidence suggests that the compounds found in cannabis can relieve symptoms of Tourette syndrome.
+A significant body of scientific evidence suggests that the compounds found in cannabis can relieve symptoms of Tourette Syndrome.

-Animal studies demonstrate that cannabinoids specifically affect the basal ganglia and other areas of the brain known to be involved in Tourette syndrome.
+Animal studies demonstrate that cannabinoids specifically affect the basal ganglia and other areas of the brain known to be involved in Tourette Syndrome.

 Multiple case reports of patients using cannabis to reduce or eliminate tics and obsessive-compulsive behaviors have been published.
 One study found that cannabinoids could enhance the effectiveness of antipsychotic medications in this condition.

-The randomized, double blind, placebo controlled trial is considered the gold standard in clinic trials for treatment efficacy.
-Two have been published that evaluated the efficacy of THC in the treatment of Tourette syndrome.
+The randomised, double blind, placebo controlled trial is considered the gold standard in clinic trials for treatment efficacy.
+Two have been published that evaluated the efficacy of THC in the treatment of Tourette Syndrome.
 The first, which included 12 adult patients, found that 10 of them experienced significant improvement in their symptoms after a single dose of THC, ranging from 20-90% reduction in symptom severity.
 Another study of 24 patients found similar improvements with no detrimental effects on cognition; verbal memory span actually improved in the cannabis group.

-Three years later I saw him and he was apparently tick-free.
+Three years later I saw him and he was apparently tic-free.
 He confided in me that he had been introduced to marijuana by friends at his new school, and to his surprise, his symptoms had almost completely vanished after smoking.
-He went on to become a college graduate and successful salesman, an unlikely profession for someone with Tourette syndrome.
+He went on to become a college graduate and successful salesman, an unlikely profession for someone with Tourette Syndrome.
 This was the first case of effective medical cannabis usage I ever observed.

-By Dustin Sulak, DO
+Dustin Sulak, DO